 At the end of Heart of the Elders we found ourselves betrayed by Alejandro: knocked unconscious and told that this event is our last human memory.
 We awaken in a strange place and in a strange body!
-The creatures that we saw Alejandro talking to inhabit this city and they seem to have turned us into one of them!
+The creatures that we saw Alejandro talking to inhabit this City of Archives and they seem to have turned us into one of them!
 They interrogate us for days about what we know, but seem to have no intention to harm us.
 They ask all sorts of questions, telling us that if we comply we will be allowed to roam this place freely.

 Every body needs some body

 Before we even get to the setup we are making important choices in this scenario.
 Do we resist or cooperate with these entities.
 They have turned us into one of them after all!
 I mean look at us!

 This may be the boldest move that the designers have made yet.
 They have literally replaced our investigator card with a completely different one, putting us into a Yithian body!
 On top of that all our unique item assets are removed from the deck as they do not exist in this time period, hopefully we can get them back.
 We start in one of two different interview rooms depending on whether we cooperated or not with the Yithians.

 The Arrival room is where we start if we are cooperating along with a copy of Yithian Observer.
 That’s not a bad thing though as not only is it aloof, from the first Act, but it also gives everyone a clue (during the setup).
 Seems like we’ve been able to turn the tables on our interrogators and learn a thing or two.